 Doctors diagnosed Chantyl with T-cell lymphoma, a terminal disease that stops the function of bone marrow.
 The only cure was a transplant.
 Surprisingly, none of her family members were matches.

-Doctors said there was a 1 in 20,000 chance of finding a donor in time.
+There was a 1 in 20,000 chance of finding a donor in time.
 And then the call came that would change Chantyl’s Christmas and her life.
-Terry Farrell, a married, forty-five year old father of two and a New York firefighter, had placed his name on a donors list.
+Terry Farrell, a married, forty-five year old father of two and a firefighter with Ladder Co.
+127 in Jamaica, Queens, had placed his name on a donors list.

 He was the one in 20,000.